Connect with others who understand.

 Overview

-Rybrevant, approved by the U.S. Food and Drug Administration (FDA), is a targeted therapy for the treatment of lung cancer.
+Rybrevant is approved by the U.S. Food and Drug Administration (FDA) for the treatment of lung cancer.
 It is specifically indicated for adults with locally advanced or metastatic non-small cell lung cancer (NSCLC) with EGFR exon 20 insertion mutations, as identified by an FDA-approved test.
 This indication covers its use both as a single agent and in combination with the chemotherapy drugs carboplatin and pemetrexed for first-line treatment.

 Rybrevant is also known by its drug name, amivantamab-vmjw.